 With an average error of 4.5 nT (see Table 2), our calculations of magnetic intensity had the second best performance between synthetic profiles.
-In Figures 2, 4 and 5 we note that our results (blue solid lines) qualitatively resemble the in situ data they are attempting to approximate, with most of the proportional errors in the range of 30% and 15% (see yellow bars in Figure 3).
-However, it is important to remark that we selected the values of the free parameter b that minimized the error (ε_B) in our results; implying that our errors cannot be reduced further.
-345 Although all our synthetic profiles showed the hill-like shape characteristic of the Linguist solution, we found three effects that may modify the way a synthetic profile is observed: i) the decrease in magnetic intensity due to the expansion of CMEs $(\Delta \hat{R})$; ii) the asymmetry driven by deceleration of expansion rates; and iii) the path at which the magnetic field is 'measured' (seen) inside CMEs, i.e., the impact parameter.
-The effects of CME expansion on magnetic field are well known, as well the consequences of the impact parameter on the measured data.
-However, the effect of $\Delta \dot{R}$ is not commonly explored; to the best of our knowledge, only Démoulin et al. (2008) has discussed this topic.
-350
+In Figs. 2, 4, and 5 we note that our results (blue solid lines) qualitatively resemble the in situ data they are attempting to approximate, with most of the proportional errors in the range of 30% and 15% (see yellow bars in Fig. 3).
+However, it is important to remark that we selected the values of the free parameter b that minimized the error (ε_B) in our results, implying that our errors cannot be reduced further.

+Although all our synthetic profiles showed the hill-like shape characteristic of the Lundquist solution, we found three effects that may modify the way a synthetic profile is observed: (i) the decrease in magnetic intensity due to the expansion of CMEs ($\Delta \dot{R}$); (ii) the asymmetry driven by deceleration of expansion rates; and (iii) the path at which the magnetic field is "measured" (seen) inside CMEs, i.e., the impact parameter.
+The effects of CME expansion on the magnetic field are well known, as well as the consequences of the impact parameter for the measured data.
+However, the effect of $\Delta \dot{R}$ is not commonly explored; to the best of our knowledge, only Démoulin et al. (2008) have discussed this topic.